top of page

 Yes, you can look to other successful schools for ideas and inspiration.
 But these ideas often don't transplant well.
 You must be sure they are a good fit for your school or adapt them until they are.

 How do you do that?
 Start with your WHY, your school's vision statement.
-If you haven't read Sinek's book, it's a great resource for this work.
+If you haven't read Simon Sinek's book, it's a great resource for this work.
 Focus relentlessly on your vision with every decision you make.
 Communicate your WHY to your staff, your board of directors, your parents, and even your students.
 Everyone should be able to clearly express WHY your school exists.
 Then, the decisions for HOW you do WHAT you do will become obvious.

 bottom of page